twobombs/thereminq-graphs/README.md

 Many, many thanks go out to the lead developers of both projects for making this possible and for enduring all my questions.
 <br>

-The data used for the images below are generated with buildscripts in qracknet
+The data used for the images below are generated with buildscripts in ThereminQ
 - Qrack QFT, also used at runtime https://github.com/twobombs/thereminq/blob/master/buildscripts/maketipsy.sh
 - Sycamore 28q14d https://github.com/twobombs/thereminq/blob/master/buildscripts/supreme28q14d.sh
 <br>